Theory of momentum-resolved phonon spectroscopy in the electron microscope

-and $A(\mathbf{q},t)$ is a time dependent Heisenberg operator~\cite{sinha}.
-In this case, $A(\mathbf{q})$ is the Fourier transform of the total charge density.
-Sinha~\cite{sinha} and Burkel~\cite{burkel} considered the case of scattering of X-Rays with phonon vibrations.
-We follow their general approach.
+To determine $S(q,\omega)$ we follow the general approach of Sinha~\cite{sinha} and Burkel~\cite{burkel} who considered X-Ray scattering from phonon vibrations.
 We first assume that the total charge density can be expressed as a sum of atomic charge densities.
 This is clearly a major simplification, and we return to this approximation later.
-We also assume harmonic lattice dynamics in a crystal and can hence write $A(\mathbf{q})$ in terms of the lattice vibrations expressed as phonon eigenvectors.
+We also assume harmonic lattice dynamics in a crystal and can hence express the lattice vibrations expressed as phonon eigenvectors.
 By neglecting processes involving multiple phonons, we obtain an expression for $S(q,\omega)$ for the creation of phonons by a fast electron: \begin{widetext}

-\end{widetext} where there are $i$ atoms per unit cell at positions $\mathbf{r}_i$, $M_i$ and $Z_i$ are the mass and atomic number of atom $i$, $\mathbf{e}_i(\mathbf{q}_0,j)$ is the phonon eigenvector with wavevector $\mathbf{q}_0$ (defined in the first Brillouin Zone) and polarisation branch $j$ at atom $i$ and $e^{-2W_i}$ is the Debye-Waller factor. $F(\qq,Z_i)$ is given by
+\end{widetext} where there are $i$ atoms per unit cell at positions $\mathbf{r}_i$, $M_i$ and $Z_i$ are the mass and atomic number of atom $i$, $\mathbf{e}_i(\mathbf{q}_0,j)$ is the phonon eigenvector with wavevector $\mathbf{q}_0$ (defined in the first Brillouin Zone) and polarisation branch $j$ at atom $i$ and $e^{-2W_i(\mathbf{q})}$ is the Debye-Waller factor. $F(\qq,Z_i)$ is given by

 where $f_{atom,i}(\mathbf{q})$ is the atomic form factor.